HanWelmer/Z80Compiler/syntax.md

 Modifiers in an enum declaration may only be: "public".
 Default is none, i.e. the enum is only accessible by classes or enums in the same package.

 ### Fields (member variables)
-No class instantiation, so "static" modifier is mandatory.
+Modifier "static" is mandatory (no class instantiation).

 Modifiers in a field declaration may be: "public", "private", "final" or "volatile".

 ### Methods
-No class instantiation, so "static" modifier is mandatory.
+Modifier "static" is mandatory (no class instantiation).

 Modifiers in a method declaration may be: "public", "private" or "synchronized".